The Ritz-Carlton Residences Tower 2

 No analysis available

-I searched the remarks for key phrases such as 'VA approved', 'VA financing', or 'VA loans'.
-None of the listings reference VA loan approval or acceptance, so there is no evidence in the public remarks to indicate VA financing is approved.
+Searched all public remarks for phrases such as 'VA approved', 'VA financing', or 'VA loans accepted'.
+No listings referenced VA loan approval or acceptance, so we keep false with low confidence.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.